Set of 12 trial lenses and pair of trial frames in purple leather covered case, made in England(?), 1880-1920

 - Object Number:

-- trial lenses ophthalmology (diagnosis, general), cases, ophthalmology (diagnosis, general), trial frames, trial lenses
+- trial lenses ophthalmology (diagnosis, general), cases, ophthalmology (diagnosis, general), trial frames and trial lenses

 - furnishing and equipment